 - Literary journal ZYZZYVA scales back and pushes forward (San Francisco Chronicle Datebook)

 - SF’s ‘Crown-Jewel Literary Journal,’ Turns 35 (SF Weekly)

-Work published in ZYZZYVA is frequently included in or otherwise acknowledged by the Best American Short Stories, Best American Essays, and Best American Non-required Reading anthologies, as well as by the Pushcart Prize and O. Henry Prize.
-In 2019 we received the Council of Literary Magazine and Press’s Firecracker Award for Best Magazine: General Excellence.
-And in 2021 a story published in ZYZZYVA received the AKO Caine Prize for African Writing.
+Work published in ZYZZYVA is frequently included in or otherwise acknowledged by the Best American anthologies, as well as by the Pushcart Prize and O. Henry Prize.
+In 2019 we received the Council of Literary Magazines and Presses’ Firecracker Award for Best Magazine: General Excellence, and in 2021 a story published in ZYZZYVA received the AKO Caine Prize for African Writing.
 In 2022, ZYZZYVA was honored with the Whiting Literary Magazine Prize, as well as the Recognition Award from the Northern California Book Awards.